mono/md-website/developers/articles/policy-system.md

 </Extension>
 ```

 The policies xml file contains any number of policies, in their raw serialized XML form.
-Note that policies saved into projects and solutions are serialized as a diff relative to the closest named policy; such "diff policies" may not be used when registering policies
+Note that policies saved into projects and solutions are serialized as a diff relative to the closest named policy; such "diff policies" may not be used when registering policies<br/>
  for named sets.

 Other addins can add policies to existing named policy sets: